larson-group/clubb_release/dash_app/README.md

 2. Enter the displayed **Server URL** (it ends in `/mcp`).
 3. Supply the displayed **Bearer token** when prompted for authentication.

-The displayed instance ID identifies the selected dashboard/broker pairing.
+The displayed instance ID identifies the selected checkout broker.
-The endpoint is authenticated with a random per-instance bearer token, checks the owning dashboard PID and start time, and routes every typed request to the broker connection captured at startup.
-It is valid only while that dashboard instance is alive.
-Normal shutdown removes its private record; crash recovery reconciles records by checking endpoint, dashboard, and broker liveness.
+The endpoint is authenticated with a random per-instance bearer token, checks the owning broker PID and start time, and routes every typed request to the broker connection captured at startup.
+It is valid only while the checkout's broker is alive; Dash itself may restart around it.
+Normal shutdown removes its private record; crash recovery reconciles records by checking endpoint, dashboard, manager, and broker liveness.
 The endpoint is stateless HTTP and does not create a persistent agent chat/session.
-No Codex configuration file is edited automatically, and another dashboard instance has a different URL, token, and instance ID.
+No Codex configuration file is edited automatically, and another checkout has a different URL, token, and instance ID.

 The durable broker is intentionally separate from this endpoint.
 Removing an MCP endpoint does not stop active broker-owned jobs; a later dashboard or